Lenovo moving to launch smartphones in U.S.

-LAS VEGAS Lenovo Group Ltd, which is making a concerted global push into tablets and ultrabooks, now expects to launch a smartphone in a lucrative U.S. market dominated by Apple Inc and Google Inc gadgets.
+LAS VEGAS Lenovo Group Ltd (0992.HK), which is making a concerted global push into tablets and ultrabooks, now expects to launch a smartphone in a lucrative U.S. market dominated by Apple Inc (AAPL.O) and Google Inc (GOOG.O) gadgets.

 The No. 2 computer maker - China's standard-bearer in consumer electronics - sells smartphones on its home turf but has yet to make inroads abroad, nor is it in any hurry to do so.